ydkb/ydkb.github.io/help/en/ble-series/troubleshooting.md

 ### 2 Confirm that the Bluetooth communication status is normal

 Use the text output battery level function, the result is not 44 or 45.
-If yes, you need to reset the Bluetooth, see here [Reset Bluetooth](ble-series/reset-ble)
+If yes, you need to reset the Bluetooth, see here [Reset BLE](en/ble-series/reset-ble.md)

 ### 3 Try to clear the paired information and re-pair

 When the text output battery level is normal, first assume that the problem is on the keyboard side, then try to clear the keyboard side pairing information and then pair again as follows:
 1. First delete the paired Bluetooth from the host OS's paired devices list.
-   2. Then press <key>LShift+RShift+R</key> once on the keyboard, the firmware after DKAD uses <key>LShift+RShift+LCtrl+R</key>.
+2. Press <kbd>LShift+RShift+LCtrl+R</kbd> on the keyboard to clear the pairing information saved on the keyboard.
 3. The host OS searches for the keyboard and re-pairs it.

+> [!yddh] reminder
+> - This part of the operation focuses on the second step of "clearing the pairing information saved in the keyboard".
+If you don’t do step 2, it can be used after deleting and re-pairing, but the next connection may only show that it is connected but cannot be used.

 ### 4 Comparison of keyboard connected to other devices